Hay Point & Mackay

 What the chart shows

 The extreme cyclonic weather events over the last decade not only had significant effects on hard coral cover but also preceded a marked increase in macroalgae at all locations.
-In contrast, macroalgae at all locations declined during the 2020 region-wide heat stress event.
-Macroalgae at Round Top has continued to significantly decline over the last two years.
+In contrast, macroalgae at all locations declined during the 2020 region-wide accumulated heat stress event.
+Macroalgae at Round Top Island and Slade Island, while fluctuating seasonally, have since maintained significantly lower coverage.

 You can see more analysis on the data in these reports.